 Pai Gow Poker does not broadly have high odds, therefore players should resist folding if they possess a five-card hand.

 How Do You Win at Pai Gow Poker?

-You win at Pai Gow by becoming a banker.
+You win the game by becoming a banker.
 The banker wins most of the time, so a player becoming one will dramatically improve his chances of winning.

 What Does Pai Gow Mean?

-The name “pai gow” loosely means to “make nine” or “card nine”.
+The name “pai gow” loosely means “make nine” or “card nine”.